jundalisay/superblist/content/en/research/sarkar/yogic-treatments/acidity.md

 The undigested food and undigested acids create poisonous gas.
 The putrid acidic gas and fluids cause a burning sensation in the stomach.
 When they rise up to the chest they cause heartburn.
 When they reach the throat, burning is felt in the throat; when they rise further they cause dizziness.

 Due to this excessive acidity, the blood becomes acid-dominated.
-Being overworked, the blood-purifying organs of the body also become weak, and the patient feels weak.
+This overworks the blood-purifying organs which then become weak, causing the patient to feel weak.

-This over-acidity of the blood also causes swelling and consequent pain in different parts of the body, especially the joints.
-The name of this condition is “rheumatism”.
+This over-acidity of the blood also causes swelling and consequent pain in different parts of the body, especially the joints as “rheumatism”.

 When a strong and continuous effort is being made by the body’s organs to purify the over-acid blood, this condition is called “colic” or “shooting pain.”

-### Dos
+### Do's When Having Acidity

+- Eat:
   - coconut food
   - green veg soup
   - boiled old rice
   - sweet/sour fruits
   - curd water
-- eat less
+- Eat less
-- walk in open air
+- Walk in open air
-- drink lots of water
+- Drink lots of water
-- drinking of water or orange juice for demon hunger
+  - Drinking of water or orange juice for demon hunger
-- change nostril flow during demon hunger
+- Change nostril flow during demon hunger
-- fasting
+- Fasting

-### Don'ts
+### Don'ts When Having Acidity

-- don't eat breakfast and snacks
+- Don't eat breakfast and snacks

 <!-- Treatment:
 Morning – Utkśepa Mudrá, Mayúrásana, Padahastásana, Ud́d́ayána Mudrá, Agnisára Mudrá and Ágneyii Práńáyáma.